 3.1.9.
 Doctoral Degrees.
 Graduate-level programs beyond the master’s degree in an advanced, specialized field of study requiring competence in independent research and an understanding of related subjects.
 Doctoral degrees generally require three to six years of study, preparation and defense of a dissertation based on original research, or planning or execution of an original project demonstrating substantial artistic or scholarly achievement.

 3.2.
 Academic and Student Affairs Committee (ASAC).
-A Board of Regents committee responsible for academic and student affairs planning and program review.
+A Board of Higher Education committee responsible for academic and student affairs planning and program review.
 The committee provides feedback and guidance for proposed new programs, colleges or professional schools and general guidance on academic policies and strategies.

 3.3.
 Articulation Agreement.
 A formal agreement between two or more institutions documenting the transfer policies for a specific academic program or degree.
 Agreements may cover any course of study, including certificates and/or degree programs.
 Institutions shall address transfer and articulation agreements between lower and upper-division programs at the annual USHE major committee meetings.
 Institutions may enter into additional transfer and articulation agreements, such as those in Career and Technical Education (CTE).
 If the CTE agreements affect general education transfer and articulation, the sponsoring institution shall inform other USHE institutions through the USHE majors committee.